Super Somebodies

 Ready for some good news, Bessy sat, then straightened her back as she slid forward.

 Mrs. Zay was cheerful.
 “I’m meeting with students who weren’t selected for the choir.
 Because I very much appreciate how much effort they showed at the tryouts, I decided to form a singing group that will meet Wednesdays after school.
-Unlike those in the choir, you won’t be singing in front of audiences, but you will be having fun singing the group’s favorite songs.
+Unlike those in the choir, you won’t be singing in front of audiences, but you will be having fun singing popular songs.
 Can I count you in?” she asked.

 Bessy slid back in her seat, then thought out loud.
 “It would be a way to show my mother I haven’t given up on singing, but I’ll need to check with her,” she answered.